LDannijs/PatchPeek/README.md

 # PatchPeek

 Fetches Github Releases changelog with API and it will check for any potential breaking changes.

-Mostly useful for checking for docker container updates before breaking something.
+Mostly useful for checking for docker container updates before breaking something when updating.

 ## Future additions: